freeCodeCamp/boilerplate-mochachai/README.md

 19th Run Functional Tests on API Endpoints using Chai-HTTP
 20th Run Functional Tests on API Endpoints using Chai-HTTP II
 21th Run Functional Tests on an API Response using Chai-HTTP III - PUT method
 22th Run Functional Tests on an API Response using Chai-HTTP IV - PUT method
+23th Simulate Actions Using a Headless Browser

 # Quality Assurance with Chai